Digital Interactive Games, Minor

 The gaming industry offers a variety of jobs, from designer to programmer to producer, in a number of industries, including business, music and computing.

 This minor is open to all students.
 We especially encourage students from arts, journalism, education, and anyone interested in simulations and in computer and video games to consider pursuing this minor.

 Requirements for the minor in digital interactive games

-The remaining two courses can be drawn from computer science and engineering, art or journalism, and they can be tailored to your interests in the field, such as artificial intelligence, interactive media or graphics.
+In addition to required courses, studentswill choose two elective courses that can be tailored to your interests in the field, such as artificial intelligence, interactive media or graphics.